Shufflepuck/MacAdminsDoc/AirWatch/airwatch-api.md

-# How to use the REST API
+# How to use the AirWatch REST API

 According to the "AirWatch REST API Guide" PDF document that you can get in https://my.air-watch.com, you need: